Browser issue

 If a deposit taker gets into distress or fails, an effective crisis management regime is essential for minimising the serious economic damage and costs that can result, as we saw in the global financial crisis.
 These regimes also support a competitive and dynamic financial system, where deposit takers can enter and exit efficiently.

-Our crisis management sits within our broader regulatory and supervisory framework for deposit takers.
+Crisis management sits within our broader regulatory and supervisory framework for deposit takers.
 The following diagram shows our staged responses to address financial distress or other difficulties.

 How crisis management fits into our prudential framework